Chanarowe/Project-1/README.md

 My host machine IP address: 13.77.173.240

 Machines within the network can only be accessed by accessing the DVWA container through Jump-Box VM.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
 The only machine that can access ELK-1 server is Jump-Box VM through DVWA container throuugh a peering connection with origin IP 10.0.0.8.

 A summary of the access policies in place can be found in the table below.